Dumitru Corbea: De-Stalinization years

-Corbea had been seriously injured, but not permanently incapacitated, during a writers' excursion to the Danube Delta in May 1952: he jumped in to rescue Sadoveanu from a near-collision between boats, and had two fingertips ripped off his right hand; first aid was administered by a poet and trained physician, Virgiliu Moscovici-Monda.
+Corbea had been seriously injured, but not permanently incapacitated, during a writers' excursion to the Danube Delta in May 1952: he jumped in to rescue Sadoveanu from a near-collision between boats, and had two fingertips ripped off his right hand; first aid was administered by Virgiliu Moscovici-Monda, who was also a trained physician.
 He continued to write steadily, his poetry collected in Pentru inima ce arde ("To a Burning Heart", 1955).
 His 1950s output also included a novel, Așa am învățat carte ("That's How I Learned to Read", 1955), a collection of short stories (1956), as well as conferences and travel accounts—Anotimpuri ("Seasons", 1956), De peste mări și țări ("Overseas and Overland", 1959).
 Corbea wrote the screenplay for a historical-themed musical film, Barbu Lăutaru, which he finished in late 1953; his co-writer was the composer Filaret Barbu, with whom he had serious creative conflicts (since Barbu wanted to emphasize the comedic aspects of the story).
 A film was eventually in production, with Marietta Sadova and Liviu Ciulei called in to direct it.
 The production was stopped abruptly in winter 1954, officially because of Sadoveanu's objections (he vetoed the film for its unabashed depiction of slavery in a Romanian context); Corbea himself believed that Barbu Lăutaru was in fact rejected by other PCR figures, who resented its sympathetic depiction of Romanian nationalists, including Vasile Alecsandri.

 Looking back on the period in 1984, Corbea declared his disappointment at having never received the State Prize, despite being nominated for it on three different occasions during the fifties.
 He explained that he had been snubbed due to "intrigues of our guild".
 He remained indebted to Socialist Realism well into the 1960s, and, as Vasile notes, colored his own childhood in its literary tenets (though I. Peltz contrarily notes him as one of the "objective raconteurs", he also credits Așa am învățat carte as a politically useful text).
 During 1954, as Gheorghiu-Dej, now the general secretary, began investigations into the communist credentials of various writers, Corbea was asked to weigh in regarding Oscar Lemnaru.
 According to Marcian, he displayed "a peasant's slyness", refusing to label Lemnaru a class enemy—but also indicating that he would submit to any majority vote on the matter.